 The time has finally come: Your child is going to school.
-Whether they’re heading out to their first day of kindergarten or middle school, the first day at a new school can be an exciting and anxious all at once.
+Whether they’re heading out to their first day of kindergarten or middle school, or starting a remote learning program, the first day at a new school can be an exciting and anxious all at once.
 With good preparation and some forward thinking, parents and children alike can wake up on the first day of school feeling confident and happy to be undertaking a new adventure.
 Here are some tips and reminders to help you make this back-to-school season the best one yet.

 Preparing for the First Day